-5.1 Thermocouples, Temperature Probes and Associated Wiring
+5.1 Thermocouples, temperature probes and associated wiring

-Thermocouple and temperature probe shall be compatible with gasoline and water.
 Thermocouples will be fixed on floats attached to stainless steel guide rods that float on top of the fuel surface in each tank to be tested to measure fuel surface temperature (Figure 1).
 An additional thermocouple or temperature probe will be collocated with the test tank to measure ambient air temperature; this thermocouple or temperature probe shall be equipped with a radiation shield to prevent bias from direct sunlight.
 Associated wiring shall be used to connect the thermocouples and/or temperature probes to the data logger.
 All wiring and components used for testing will be intrinsically safe.